spine-tools/Spine-Toolbox/docs/source/examples/first_relationship.rst

 Back in the **Add entity classes** dialog, press **Ctrl+Enter** to add the class, or click **OK**.
 The new class should appear in **Entity tree**.

-Why did Bond appear below Fish?
+:emphasis:`Why did Bond appear below Fish?
 How is **Entity tree** sorted?
 The answer is that classes are primarily sorted by the number of dimensions with zero-dimensional classes at the top.
-Alphabetic sorting is just secondary.
+Alphabetic sorting is just secondary.`

 Lastly, the description we added to Bond can be viewed as a tooltip.
 Point your mouse to the Bond item in **Entity tree**.